Our Oceans: Critical assessment

 The documentary received generally positive reviews upon its release.
 The Guardian's review praises the series for its cinematography.
 Obama's narration is noted for its soothing and authoritative tone, enhancing the viewing experience.
 The series not only showcases the beauty of marine environments but also underscores the importance of ocean conservation.

 The Daily Beast's review highlights the documentary's use of goofy narration, which adds humor and charm while showcasing the importance of ocean ecosystems.
+The documentary tells the story of the global ocean current, and viewers follow the current across the globe as they learn about different marine environments in every episode.